Alkyne: Dehydrohalogenation and related reactions

-Alkynes are prepared from 1,2- and 1,1-alkyl dihalides by double dehydrohalogenation.
+Alkynes are prepared from 1,1- and 1,2-dihaloalkanes by double dehydrohalogenation.
 The reaction provides a means to generate alkynes from alkenes, which are first halogenated and then dehydrohalogenated.
-For example, phenylacetylene can be generated from styrene by bromination followed by treatment of the resulting of styrene dibromide with sodium amide in ammonia:
+For example, phenylacetylene can be generated from styrene by bromination followed by treatment of the resulting of 1,2-dibromo-1-phenylethane with sodium amide in ammonia:

 Via the Fritsch–Buttenberg–Wiechell rearrangement, alkynes are prepared from vinyl bromides.
 Alkynes can be prepared from aldehydes using the Corey–Fuchs reaction and from aldehydes or ketones by the Seyferth–Gilbert homologation.